Navid-Ishaq/az500-freelancer-projects/05-governance-monitoring-compliance/26-build-azure-policy-compliance.md

-aap wala Format ye he:
-# 🛡️ Project 01: Configure Azure AD Conditional Access Policies
+# 🛡️ Project 26: Build & apply Azure Policy for resource compliance

 ## 📌 Project Objective
-Configure and enforce adaptive **Azure AD Conditional Access Policies** to control user access based on real-time conditions like location, device compliance, risk level, or application sensitivity.
+Design, create, and assign **Azure Policy** definitions to enforce compliance across Azure resources — ensuring that only approved configurations and services are deployed in the environment.

 ## 💡 Why This Project Matters
-These policies help implement **zero trust access control**, blocking or allowing users dynamically — ensuring security **without blocking productivity**.
-Perfect for enterprises aiming to reduce identity-based risks.
+Policies allow organizations to **govern at scale**, ensuring consistent standards for security, cost, and operations.
+This project helps prevent misconfigurations and enforces compliance **before issues arise** — not after.

 ## 🧰 Core Azure Services Involved
-- **Azure Active Directory**
+- **Azure Policy**
+- **Resource Groups**
+- **Initiative Definitions**
-- **Conditional Access**
+- **Compliance Reporting**
-- **Sign-in Risk Evaluations**
-- **Named Locations / MFA Controls**

 ---

 ## 🔁 The Project Breakdown Begins Below
 Each project is further explained in 7 actionable, real-world formats 👇

 ---
-26. Build & apply Azure Policy for resource compliance